Trewaters/SifuTrewaters/practice/signIn.md

+- 4/27/2017 Again didn't do this update first thing.
+I almost forgot about it.
+That was close and familiar.
+This is how it seems to happen a lot.
+I get wrapped up in the every day or whatever and then I forget to do my updates.
+Ridiculous.
+Gotta get my head in the game if I plan on making this work... [ Day 6 of 30 ]
 - 4/26/2017 I didn't do this in the morning and it has been a struggle to remember to do it the rest of the day.
 Shouldn't be that hard to do.
 Now it is done and off my plate.
 I agree that morning is the best time for me to do this before the madness of the day washes it all away.
 I am working on a few javascript exercises to keep me fresh and frosty with my code.
 The github kata is working so well that it is past time to create more katas!! [ Day 5 of 30 ].
 - 4/25/2017 Woke up late but making my update anyway! [ Day 4 of 30]
 - 4/24/2017 Doing this update in the mornings is the best approach for success [ Day 3 of 30 ]